AkerBP/deos-cognite-functions-template/README.md

 - Your Cognite client is instantiated by running `client = CogniteClient(config)`
 - For an overview of read/write accesses granted for different resources and projects, see `client.iam.token.inspect()`

+## Calculation of drainage rate
+This section gives the mathematical and technical details how to calculate drainage rate from a time series of volume percentage.
+If you are only interested in deployment of Cognite Functions, we recommend jumping to section Update time series at prescribed schedules.

+Drainage rate is the amount of a fluid entering/leaving the tank, here given in units of [L/min].
+The input signal is sampled with a granularity of one minute.
+To denoise the signal, we perform Lowess filtering using the`statsmodels` Python package.
+It calculates weighted residuals, which can be quite time consuming for many datapoints.
+Since our initial write to the dataset spans all historic data, this takes undesirably long time.
+To reduce computations, we run the lowess function with the following input parameters.

 ## Updating time series at prescribed schedules
 This section outlines the procedure we use for writing new data to a time series at a given schedule.
 To run our Cognite Function on a prescribed schedule, we first make an instance of this function with the Python SDK (code snippets from `run_functions.ipynb`)
 ```